 A user made the mistake of posting their private information publicly.
-They had accidentally set their account to public when they wanted it set to private.
-What inherently caused this serious error wasn’t the user.
-It was a bad toggle button design.
+They accidentally set their account to public when they wanted it set to private.
+What caused this error wasn’t the user, but bad toggle button design.

 The user misperceived the toggle button that controls the public and private modes.
 The cue for the active state looked inactive to them.
 Their misperception was caused by the inverted color cues.